ragunawan/wordler/README.md

 ### Requirements

 - Python 3.10+
-- Tesseract OCR installed and accessible on `PATH` (already included in the Docker image).
 - A Discord bot token with the `MESSAGE CONTENT INTENT` enabled.
 - The numeric ID of the Wordle channel in your server.
 - Bot role permissions: Read Messages, Send Messages, Read Message History (for backfill).